lwmqn/qnode/README.md

 var qnode = new MqttNode('my_foo_client_id');

 // Initialize the Resource that follows the IPSO definition
-// We have two humidity sensor here
+// We have two humidity sensors here

 // oid = 'humidity', iid = 0
 qnode.initResrc('humidity', 0, {